Multi-objective Differentiable Neural Architecture Search: Experiments

 \section{Experiments}

 In this section, we firstly demonstrate the scalability and generalizability of our MODNAS approach on a NAS tabular benchmark (Section~\ref{sec:nb201_experiments}).
-Then, we validate MODNAS on larger search spaces for Machine Translation (Section~\ref{sec:hat}) and ImageNet classification (Section~\ref{sec: ofa}).
+Then, we validate MODNAS on larger search spaces for Machine Translation (Section~\ref{sec:hat}), Image Classification and Language Modeling (Section~\ref{sec: ofa}).